This is one of a series of articles about making a will.

 The advantages of making a will

 Everyone should make a will before they die.
-We cover the reasons in this article, but in summary, you should do so:
+We explain the reasons why making a will is important in detail in that article, but in summary, you should do so:

 - to control who inherits your money and possessions